Publication Name: pharmabiz.com

 Tata Elxsi targets Indian pharma & medical devices sector with design tech expertise

 There are very few design providers in India who meet the end-to-end requirements of customers.
-The main challenge is to find design solution providers who can completely carry out this process from research to final delivery of the product, Suresh Kumar Natarajan, Corporate Manager - Product Design, Tata Elxsi told Pharmabiz.
+The main challenge is to find design solution providers who can completely carry out this process from research to final delivery of the product; Suresh Kumar Natarajan, Corporate Manager - Product Design, Tata Elxsi told Pharmabiz.

-From Purit, a water purifier for Indian homes and designed for Hindustan Unilever to lifesaving devices like advanced drug delivery devices which are safe, convenient and cost-effective for the Indian healthcare scenario, the company's design methodology provides a solution-based approach to solve critical medical problems, he added.
+From Purit, a water purifier for Indian homes and designed for Hindustan Unilever, to lifesaving devices like advanced drug delivery devices, which are safe, convenient, and cost-effective for the Indian healthcare scenario, the company's design methodology provides a solution-based approach to solve critical medical problems, he added.

 Design thinking is a methodology.
 Our decade-old i3 process -- Investigate, Innovate and Implement -- is followed across all medical product design where we engage and empathize with people to understand their experiences.
 This helps us gain insights to innovate in a human-centric approach to arrive at a unique FTO (Freedom to Operate) design.
 It also helps implement the solutions by verifying through prototype development and validating it against the user requirements and regulatory standards, he said.

-At its Experience Centre in Bengaluru, the company has designed patented next generation drug delivery devices, safety syringes, wearables, surgical devices and machines for the hospital environment.
-These include the Sternum Saw and laser units for lithotripsy treatment among others.
+At its Experience Centre in Bengaluru, the company has designed patented next-generation drug delivery devices, safety syringes, wearables, surgical devices, and machines for the hospital environment.
+These include the Sternum Saw and laser units for lithotripsy treatment, among others.

-In the design of injectables, the most critical aspect is flow rate of the drug.
+In the design of injectables, the most critical aspect is the flow rate of the drug.
 The accuracy of these devices is critical.
 We worked with our customers and perfected the calibration mechanism, said Natarajan.